 Baked Dessert Recipes for Kids

-- Funfetti™ Cookies: Using a box cake mix as a base can be a great way to cut out all those extra steps, while still getting the experience of baking.
-For this easy recipe, all you’ll need is 1 box of Funfetti™ cake mix, 1/3 cup of oil, 2 eggs, and 3/4 cup of Funfetti™ frosting.
+Using a box cake mix as a base can be a great way to cut out all those extra steps while still getting the experience of baking.
+For this easy recipe, all you’ll need is one box of Funfetti™ cake mix, 1/3 cup of oil, 2 eggs, and 3/4 cup of Funfetti™ frosting.
 In a large bowl, stir cake mix, oil, and eggs until well mixed.
-Shape tablespoonfuls dough into 1-inch balls; place 2 inches apart on cookie sheets.
-Bake 6 to 8 minutes at 350 degrees or until edges are light golden brown.
-Top with frosting and sprinkles and enjoy!
+Shape tablespoonfuls of dough into 1-inch balls; place 2 inches apart on cookie sheets.
+Bake for 6 to 8 minutes at 350 degrees or until the edges are light golden brown.
+Enjoy them as-is, or top with frosting and sprinkles and enjoy!

-- Three-Ingredient Peanut Butter Cookies: How could it get any easier than this?
+How could it get any easier than this?
 And you skip the mess that comes with flour!
-Mix 1/2 cup of peanut butter, 5 tbsp sugar, and 1 egg in a large bowl until combined.
+Mix 1/2 cup of peanut butter, 5 tbsp sugar, and one egg in a large bowl until combined.
 Put heaping tablespoons onto an ungreased baking sheet 2 inches apart.
 You can even press mini marshmallows or chocolate chips onto the top for extra flavor!
-Bake 10 minutes at 350 degrees, let them cool, and dunk in some milk!
+Bake for 10 minutes at 350 degrees, let them cool, and dunk in some milk!

-- Birthday Cake Batter Cookie Bars: These cookie batter cake bars are so simple and fun!
+These cookie batter cake bars are so simple and fun!
 And if there’s anything kids love more than cake, it’s cake batter.
-In a large bowl, combine 1 pouch of sugar cookie mix, 1 box white cake mix, 1 cup of melted butter, 3 eggs, and 1 tsp of vanilla.
-Stir in 3 tbsp sprinkles, and bake 32 to 34 minutes at 350 degrees or until golden brown.
-Top with homemade buttercream frosting and sprinkles!
+In a large bowl, combine one pouch of sugar cookie mix with one box of white cake mix, 1 cup of melted butter, three eggs, and 1 tsp of vanilla.
+Stir in 4 tbsp chocolate chips, and bake for 32 to 34 minutes at 350 degrees or until golden brown.
+Top with homemade buttercream frosting and sprinkles for an extra shot of sweetness, or enjoy as-is!

 No-Bake Desserts Recipes for Kids

-- Dirt Cup: Have you ever caught your kid eating dirt?
+Have you ever caught your kid eating dirt?
 I think that’s a right of passage for a parent.
 Fortunately, this will give your kids the experience without the, um, eating actual dirt part.
+Besides, who doesn’t love chocolate pudding?
+It’s the perfect dessert!

 Kids Dirt Cup